Oupsla/OPL-RepairMultiVersion/README.md

 ```
 The program effectively retrieve all the commits of the project , and test all the versions creates from thoses commits with the latests tests.If the program find a test-passing version it says wich version it found.
 ## Ease of use
-The project has been refactored to not use a bash script to retrieve all the versions of a github repository.
-This mean that the project is not limited by this script anymore and can be use on any platform.
+The project has been refactored in order to not use a bash script to retrieve all the versions of a github repository.
+This mean that the project is not limited by this script anymore and can be used on any platform.
-The user can launch our script simply by providing a github username and a project name (this project must be public) and our system will take care of everything.
+The user can launch our script by simply providing a github username and a project name (the project must be public) and our system will take care of everything.
 We could have provided a GUI but at this point it seemed unnecessary because our system does not have many options or alternatives of treatment.

 ## Performance
 The base of our system retrieve all versions of a project but in most of projects, there are a lot of commits and branches so we had to change that.
-The user can now specify a number of commits (from the most recent to the number) that the script will retrieve.
-The execution time is therefore relative to the number of commit that our system has to process.
-This mean that the user have to select between efficiency or speed.
+The user can now specify a number of commits (from the most recent to the specified number) that the script will retrieve.
+The execution time is therefore relative to the number of commits that our system has to process.
+This means that the user have to select between efficiency or speed.

-If a GUI is developped, we can also provide the functionnality that a user select revelant commit (it is not necessary for example, to select a commit that edit documentation because this version will not resolve a test).
+If a GUI was developped, we could also provide a feature where the user can select relevant commit (for example, it would be not necessary to select a commit that edits documentation because this version will not resolve a test).

 ## Limitation